SC.5.P.10.2

 Soccer Team Uniform Decision:

-Students will learn about energy from the sun and how it is transformed into heat energy.
+In this Model-Eliciting Activity (MEA), students will learn about energy from the sun and how it is transformed into heat energy.
 Students will use this information to decide on a manufacturing company to order team shirts from.

 Type: Lesson Plan